ostrovok-tech/rustpad/README.md

 - added `docker-compose.yml`
 - added sidebar toggle functionality and a dedicated button to toggle
 - improved usability of the name change form
+- monaco-editor loader is modified to serve files from rustpad's own server, instead of the CDN
+- added PostgreSQL as an option for persistent storage backend

 The server is written in Rust using the